vdclab/vdclab-wiki/OrthoInspector.md

 ## Notes from Users
 This database is linked to Uniprot.
 It will show you the distribution of a protein familly through the tree of life.
 You can enter by the UniprotID or by entering your protein sequence.
 They also have a phylogenetic profiling tools that scans the Uniprot database.
-These tools works with the annotation of Uniprot rather than sequences, so if any error are entered in Uniprot you may miss it.
+These tools works with the annotation of Uniprot rather than sequences, so if any error is entered in Uniprot you may miss it.

 ## Ease of Use
 Very easy to use, should be on the first website to use when starting to work on a protein familly.